KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-ISS-Live by KristjanESPERANTO](https://github.com/KristjanESPERANTO/MMM-ISS-Live)

-1. Information: There are updates for 1 dependencie(s):
+1. Information: There are updates for 2 dependencie(s):
    - eslint-plugin-package-json  ^0.26.0  →  ^0.26.1
+   - prettier                     ^3.5.2  →   ^3.5.3

 ### [MMM-ISS-Map by khassel](https://gitlab.com/khassel/MMM-ISS-Map)